Momoland

-Momoland (Korean: 모모랜드; RR: momolaendeu, stylized in all caps) was a South Korean girl group formed by MLD Entertainment (formerly known as Duble Kick Company) through the 2016 reality show Finding Momoland.
+Momoland (Korean: 모모랜드; RR: momolaendeu, stylized in all caps) is a South Korean girl group formed by MLD Entertainment (formerly known as Duble Kick Company) through the 2016 reality show Finding Momoland.
 The show's winners Hyebin, Yeonwoo, Jane, Nayun, JooE, Ahin, and Nancy served as the original members.
 Their debut mini album Welcome to Momoland was released on November 10, 2016.
 In 2017, Momoland became a nine-member group when Daisy and Taeha joined as members.
 In 2019, Taeha and Yeonwoo left the group, while Daisy departed in 2020.
 The group disbanded on February 14, 2023.

+On April 10, 2025, the six members of the group signed exclusive contracts with Inyeon Entertainment and decided to continue team activities.
+On May 8, 2025, Inyeon Entertainment officially announced signed an exclusive contract with Momoland members Hye-bin, Jane, Nayun, Joo-E, Ahin, and Nancy and joined the team activities.

 History

 2016: Finding Momoland and Welcome to Momoland

 In June 2016, Mnet's survival program Finding Momoland began, a reality show that was created by Duble Kick Entertainment where a group of seven members were selected from ten contestants, and they prepared their debut.
 The Final Mission could not collect 3,000 spectators, and the official debut was delayed.
 On October 26, 2016, the group was appointed as ambassadors for the International Relief Development NGO Plan Korea.

 The group's debut showcase was held on November 9 of the same year.
 On November 10, their debut extended play Welcome to Momoland was released, and made their debut performance of their single "Jjan!
 Koong!
 Kwang!" through music television program M Countdown.
 The album was made possible by crowdfunding to cover the cost for producing the physical format.
 On December 27, the group except Yeonwoo, who stopped working due to lower back pain, attended SBS Gayo Daejeon.
 In October 2016, the group were appointed as the PR ambassador for the International Relief Development NGO Plan Korea, volunteered at the Phuc Luong Village in Thai Nguyen, Vietnam from December 12 to 16, 2017, to encourage Happy Mov students to participate in Kindergarten construction service.